Deciphering compressed electroweakino excesses with MadAnalysis 5: Novelties of version 1.11

 Previously, limit setting in \madanalysis was performed by generating a large number of toy experiments in which the expected number of background events populating the signal regions of a given analysis was generated according to a Gaussian distribution, with mean and width extracted from information provided in the associated experimental publication.
 This background event count, combined with the predicted number of signal events in each signal region, was then used to generate the actual number of background and signal events according to Poisson distributions.
 From these, background and signal+background $p$-values were subsequently determined, and an exclusion limit confidence level inferred~\cite{Read:2002hq}.
 This simple procedure was generalised~\cite{Alguero:2022gwm} when correlation information between different signal regions became available, either in the form of a covariance matrix~\cite{CMS-NOTE-2017-001} or through the full statistical model used in the analysis~\cite{ATL-PHYS-PUB-2019-029} (or a simplified version of it).
 In the updated version of \madanalysis presented in this manuscript, we improve upon this procedure by utilising the third-party Python package \lstinline{spey}~\cite{Araz:2023bwx, spey_zenodo}, which enables the use of different likelihood prescriptions for limit setting.
 This functionality subsequently requires the installation of the Python packages \lstinline{spey} and \lstinline{spey_pyhf}~\cite{spey_pyhf_zenodo}.

 By default, \madanalysis now uses \lstinline{spey} in three distinct ways, in a manner that is fully transparent and automatic for the user.
 If no background correlation information is available in the analysis implementation, the likelihood distribution for each region defined in the analysis is independently constructed using a Poisson distribution for the signal region counts and a unit Gaussian for the background uncertainties provided by the experimental collaboration.
-Observed and expected exclusion confidence limits are then computed for each region, and the most sensitive region is indicated in the output as the best.
+Observed and expected exclusion confidence limits are then computed for each region, and the most sensitive region is indicated in the output as the best, following the standard convention of defining it from the expected limits in order to avoid any bias from the observed data.

 If correlations between regions are instead provided in the form of a covariance matrix, a combined or simplified likelihood distribution is built using Poisson distributions for all regions and a unit multivariate Gaussian to model uncertainties and correlations.
 In the case of multiple sets of correlated regions, the most sensitive one is again displayed as the best outcome.